telefonicaid/thinkingcity/docs/authorization_api.md

 # Create Grants

-Grants, like other subservices (keystone project), can be created using [Management API for create subservice](https://thinking-cities.readthedocs.io/en/latest/management_api/index.html#create-subservice)
+Grants, like other subservices (keystone project), can be created using [Management API for create subservice](https://github.com/telefonicaid/thinkingcity/blob/master/docs/management_api.md#create-subservice)

-Morever, like others subservices, can be created using Administration Portal of ThinkingCities Platform.
+Morever, like others subservices, can be created using Administration Portal of ThinkingCity Platform.

 # Assign Grants

 To assign a grant to a user, a role should be assigned to a user in that grant (keystone project) using [Management API for assign role to user](https://orchestrator2.docs.apiary.io/#reference/orchestrator/user-role-assigment/assign-role-to-user)

-Morever, like others role assigments, can be performed using Administration Portal of ThinkingCities Platform.
+Morever, like others role assigments, can be performed using Administration Portal of ThinkingCity Platform.

 # Get Grants